Pennsylvania governor drops contract to privatize lottery

 Corbett's push to privatize the lottery is "by far" the least popular of his main initiatives, and the administration could not gather enough public or legislative support for it, said G. Terry Madonna, public affairs professor at Franklin & Marshall College and director of its polling unit.

-That could actually work in Corbett's favour in his tough re-election bid.
+That could actually work in Corbett's favor in his tough re-election bid.

-"People don't favour it.
+"People don't favor it.
 If you don't do it, it doesn't create any harm," Madonna said.

 Meanwhile, Kane, who is both the first woman and first Democrat to be elected Pennsylvania's attorney general, received more votes than any other statewide candidate in 2012, outpolling even President Obama.
 She pledged to serve a full four years as attorney general and has downplayed local speculation that she would consider a run for governor as early as next year.